scottmangiapane/nice60-config/README.md

-# nice!60 ZMK Config
+# ZMK Config for the nice!60

-Fork this repository and click on the "Actions" tab to enable custom firmware builds.
 Edit the `.conf` and `.keymap` files to customize.
+For a list of all configuration options, see the ZMK documentation [here](https://zmk.dev/docs/).

+To build this project on a UNIX system, simply install Docker and run the `build.sh` script.
+The compiled firmware will be stored in the `dist` directory.
+To build this project on Windows you'll have to translate the `build.sh` script to fit your platform or use a virtual machine.